-- A full-time, fully funded post for the duration of the award
+- A full-time, fully funded post at a UK university or research institute for the duration of the award

 - Space and facilities to run an independent research group

-- Completed your specialist training, obtained a PhD or MD and have at least three years’ post-doctoral research experience if you are a clinician
+- Completed your specialist training, which would normally include obtaining a PhD or MD and have post-doctoral research experience if you are a clinician

-- Have already received Fellowship funding to set up your research group
+- Already received Fellowship funding to set up your research group

-- Have a core-funded Group Leader position at one of our Institutes
+- A core-funded Group Leader position at one of our Institutes

-Some other locations are not eligible; please contact the office before starting your application to see whether your host institution is covered.
+Some other locations are not eligible; please contact us before starting your application to check your host institution is covered.

 Funding support is provided for up to six years, or equivalent duration for part-time working.